 After the Department of Justice opened an investigation into the merger, senior executives at EverWatch and Booz Allen made separate attempts to insulate the deal from antitrust scrutiny that either diminished competition between Booz Allen and EverWatch, or attempted to do so.
-EverWatch attempted to abandon its long-held role as the prime contractor for its team of subcontractors in favor of a small teammate, Section; and Booz Allen attempted to coordinate with EverWatch to OPTIMAL DECISION.
+EverWatch attempted to abandon its long-held role as the prime contractor for its team of subcontractors in favor of a small teammate, merger; and Booz Allen attempted to coordinate with EverWatch to "no bid" OPTIMAL DECISION.

-1. EverWatch's Attempt to Transfer the Prime Contractor Role toOn June 3, 2022, EverWatch and the entered into a Memorandum of to serve in the Prime role in the OD bid opportunity."25 and revenue.26 The largest prime contract managed by sector to date is worth s million and is staffed by sector employees.27 EverWatch's largest prime contract, in contrast, is worth nearly s million and employs s people,28 making it larger than OPTIMAL DECISION, which Defendants value at s million and expect to employ approximately s people.29
+1. EverWatch's Attempt to Transfer the Prime Contractor Role to to serve in the Prime role in the OD bid opportunity."25 and revenue.26 The largest prime contract managed by and the size of EverWatch, in terms of both personnel and revenue.26 The largest prime contract managed by and the set of the s